Manasvin5/Manasvin5/README.md

 I'm **Manasvin Shrimali**, a tech-hobbyist from city of lakes, *Udaipur*, India.
-Just a uni student pretending to understand and learn computer science. *ARCH* enthusiast, Emacs devotee(Follower of **Church** of Emacs){I secretly use Code-OSS}, Mac and Windows hater ,and Hyprland power user.
+Just a uni student pretending to understand and learn computer science. *ARCH* enthusiast, Emacs devotee(Follower of **Church** of Emacs){I secretly use vscode}, iOS and Windows hater,and Hyprland power user.
 I hate trendy things.
 I'm just a little bit overweight and haven't touched grass in like three years.
 Mildly conservative leftist.
 Here's a little more about me: